axibase/atsd/parsers/csv/examples/basic.md

 The result of the previous two functions is a collection of cells that are processed sequentially.
 The `addSeries` function is invoked for each cell in the collection: cell `(2, 4)`, cell `(2, 5)`, etc.

-The collection must contain numeric values for which series commands are created, which is why the first row containing the header is not included in the row selector.
-The row selector starts with the second row.
+The collection must contain numeric values for which series commands are created, which is why the first row containing the header is not included by row selection.
+The row selection begins with the second row.

 ![](../../images/example-csv-2.png)